 It goes as far as to say that “at every stage of the customer lifecycle, a majority rated an immediate response from businesses as ‘important’ or ‘very important’ – 82% when they had marketing or sales-related inquiries, and 90% when a customer support issue came up”.

-The communication tool provides an easy way to instantly solve customer queries, cancelling any issues in a timely manner while giving customers that all-important instant response.
+This communication tool provides an easy way to instantly solve customer queries; cancelling any issues in a timely manner while giving customers that all-important instant response.

-If you want to find out how live chat is improving customer service, we’ve written an article to help you answer exactly that question titled ‘5 ways live chat is improving businesses customer service‘.
+If you want to find out how live chat is improving customer service, we’ve written an article that covers exactly that, entitled ‘5 ways live chat is improving businesses customer service‘.

 A lesser-known advantage to live chat is the market research opportunities it provides.

-As you integrate this technology to become a regular communication tool for your business, you have access to a wealth of information on your customers which include:
+As you integrate this technology and it becomes a regular communication tool for your business, you will have a greater wealth of information on your customers, which will include:

 – frequently asked questions